The Raven (1935 film): Release

 The Raven was distributed theatrically by Universal Pictures in July 1935.
 (Note: Sources differ on the release date of The Raven.
 The book Universal Horrors states the film was released on July 22, the American Film Institute lists July 8, and newspapers can be found that indicate release dates as early as July 1.)
-It was banned in several territories on its initial release, including China, the Netherlands, and Ontario and British Columbia in Canada, and, in the United Kingdom, The London Times issued a report on horror films, and The Raven in particular, on August 4, 1935, which stated:
+It was banned in several territories on its initial release, including China, the Netherlands, and Ontario and British Columbia in Canada, and, in the United Kingdom, The Times issued a report on horror films, and The Raven in particular, on August 4, 1935, which stated:

 Every picture should have a purpose, preferably a high one.
 Any concentration upon Murder as Murder can only kill the films themselves.
 But it is difficult to speculate as to what intention, other than the stimulation of a low morbid interest, can be behind such a production as The Raven. [...]
 Here is a film of "horror" for "horror's" sake. [...]
 It devises shelter under the statement that it has been inspired by the genius of Edgar Allan Poe.
 Nonsense.
 Neither story nor treatment give indication of any imaginative control.

 Nineteen days later, the Associated Press reported that The Raven would be the last horror film passed by the British Board of Film Censors.
 The authors noted, however, that this reception did not alter Universal's plans to have Karloff and Lugosi star in The Invisible Ray (1936), a film they described as "decidedly tamer".